 Kevin Lane Keller (1956) is a professor of Marketing with the focus on branding and strategic brand management.
-Due to his experience in branding, he invented the Brand Equity Model which is sometimes called Customer-Based Brand Equity Model (CBBE model).
+Due to his experience in branding, Kevin Lane Keller invented the Brand Equity Model which is sometimes called Customer-Based Brand Equity Model (CBBE model) and the Brand Pyramid.

 At this moment, he lectures Masters of Business Administration courses in marketing management and strategic brand management at the Tuck School of Business at Dartmouth college.
 In his past, he has also conducted marketing seminars for top executives all over the globe and is a popular keynote speaker for various business organizations.

 Kevin Lane Keller is mainly interested in research how theories and concepts related to consumer behavior can improve marketing strategies.
 His researches have been published by large marketing journals such as the Journal of Marketing, the Journal of Marketing Research, and the Journal of Consumer Research.
 Additionally, he was a member of the Editorial Board of these journals.

 He is also the author of Strategic Brand Management (2011, 2008), an all-time best-seller in strategic brand management that is acknowledged by others as the bible for branding.
 Furthermore, Kevin Lane Keller is the co-author of Marketing Management (since the 12th edition), a best-seller marketing book designed by Phillip Kotler.